Chat with us, powered by LiveChat ;

 Taxation on Dividends

-Long-term capital gains are taxed at a lower rate, but rental income is also taxable.
+Long-term capital gains are taxed lower, but rental income is also taxable.

 Income Dependence

-Dividend income depends on the performance of the REIT and broader market, which can fluctuate.
+Dividend income depends on the performance of the REIT and the broader market, which can fluctuate.

 Rental income can vary based on tenant stability, local demand, and market conditions.